-The plant is also hardy and grows under full sun, making it a pleasing orchard tree for xeriscaping.
-Besides, the plant is easy to prune and self-sustaining.
+Plumeria Rubra is a hardy plant that grows under full sun, making it a pleasing orchard tree for xeriscaping.

-The trees are also used in royal botanical gardens for ornamental decorations due to their flowers, proving Plumeria’s importance.
+The trees are also used in royal botanical gardens for ornamental decorations due to their flowers.

 2. Medicinal Use

-The beautiful flowers are beneficial in every aspect, and their medicinal uses are ever-expanding.
+The beautiful Plumeria Rubra flowers are beneficial in every aspect, and their medicinal uses are ever-expanding.

-If you are suffering from anxiety problems, the flower extract is very useful for relieving anxious effects.
+Furthermore, the Plumeria Rubra flower extract is beneficial for relieving anxious effects.

-Hence, the Plumeria flowers help you ease swelling, fever, muscle stiffness, headache, and many others.
+Hence, the Plumeria flowers help ease swelling, fever, muscle stiffness, headache, and many others.

 3. Cosmetic Use

-Hence, you can rejuvenate your skin by gaining the aromatic advantage of the Plumeria rubra flowers.
+Thus, you can rejuvenate your skin by gaining the aromatic advantage of the Plumeria Rubra flowers.

 4. Traditional and Symbolic Value

-Do you know Plumeria rubra can still produce flowers after it has been uprooted?
-This is why Buddhism uses the plant as a symbol of immortality.
+Did you know Rubra can still produce flowers after it has been uprooted?
+This is why Buddhism uses Plumeria Rubra as a symbol of immortality.

 Fun Fact!
-Women from Maui culture wear a Plumeria flower over their right ear if they are single and over the left ear if they are in a relationship to assert their marital status among the community.
+Women from Maui culture wear a Plumeria flower over their right ear if they are single and over the left ear if they are in a relationship.

 Health Considerations to Keep in Mind

-Additionally, don’t get deceived by the flower’s appearance as they are also highly toxic to humans if consumed in large amounts.
+Additionally, don’t get deceived by the flower’s appearance, as they are highly toxic to humans if consumed in large amounts.

-According to an article in the Medical Journal of Australia, milky sap from Plumeria rubra flowers consists of cardiac glycoside that is fatal to animals and humans alike.
+As per the Medical Journal of Australia, milky sap from Plumeria Rubra flowers consists of cardiac glycoside that is fatal to pets and humans.

 The sap also causes skin irritation, but you must consume a whole flower to get fatally ill.